bcaptain404/tagsync/README.md

 A internal manifest of tagged is kept (at ~/.config/tagsync/manifest.json), but only for the sake of improving speed.
 It can be flushed and rebuilt without issue.

+NOTE: AI is being used to develop boiler-plate code and much of the readme.

 ## Workflow Example:
 You tag a file: it gets backed up.
 You move the file: the backup moves it, too.